srajappa/Remote_File_Sharing/README.md

 #### Operations Supported ####
 The current implementation supports the following operations:

-Markup : * Display IP address.
+ * Display IP address.
  * Display active port.
  * Display the active connections list.
  * Connect with a system.
  * Terminate connection with a system.
  * Exit the application (console).
  * Upload file(s) to the system.
  * Help

 #### Running the application ####
 Clone this repo (or your own fork!) to your **home** directory (`/Users/username`).